ZJU-Automated-Reasoning-Group/canary/README.md

 This option is used to print a call graph based on the alias analysis.
 You can use it with -with-labels option, which will add lables (call insts) to the edges in call graphs.

+## Using Sea-DSA

+Sea-DSA is a context-sensitive, field-sensitive pointer analysis based on DSA (Data Structure Analysis) for analyzing memory graphs and detecting memory-related issues.

+### Programmatic Usage

+To use Sea-DSA programmatically, include the necessary headers from the `include/seadsa` directory and link with the `SeaDsaAnalysis` library.

 ## Using Kint